After logging into MySPC, if your TO DO list mentions:

 How returning students prove Florida residency

-If you are a returning student that has not been enrolled in credit classes at SPC in the past three terms, the same questions will be asked when you register online.
+If you are a returning student that has not been enrolled in credit classes at SPC in the past six terms, the same questions will be asked when you register online.

 You must provide updated information to confirm that your Florida residency is still valid or you will be classified as a nonresident and charged the higher tuition rate.

 Residency documents must be submitted before the first day of classes.
 Documents must be dated, issued or filed 12 months before the first day of the term and be valid for 12 consecutive months with no gaps.

 Mail official hardcopy high school and college transcripts to:

 St. Petersburg College

 The Office of Admissions and Records

 PO Box 33089

 St. Petersburg College P.O.
 Box 13489St.
 Petersburg FL 33733-3489727-341-4772